-With spring on the horizon, you may be itching to clear out all the excess stuff you’ve been storing away over the winter and really do a deep cleanse of those not-so-frequently cleaned areas like your refrigerator.
+With spring on the horizon, you may be itching to clear out all the excess stuff you’ve been storing away over the winter.
+It’s the perfect time to start spring cleaning and really do a deep cleanse of those not-so-frequently cleaned areas like your refrigerator.

 Even if you wipe out your shelves on a regular basis, the refrigerators can still accumulate a lot of “stuff” when you’re feeding a family.
 With snacks, meats, bottles, jars and bags of fruit and vegetables, your fridge can house enough food to feed a small village – literally – and all those things can get smelly and, well, just plain gross.